 The line graph shows age-standardised suicide rates by mechanism for poisons, gas, firearms, hanging and other mechanisms from 1907 to 2021.
-Users can also choose to view age-standardised rates and numbers of deaths by suicide, by sex and mechanism (including all mechanisms) from 1907 to 2021 and greater influence on the overall pattern than the methods used by females.

-median age at death by sex and mechanism from 1964 to 2021.
+Users can also choose to view age-standardised rates and numbers of deaths by suicide, by sex and mechanism (including all mechanisms) from 1907 to 2021 and median age at death by sex and mechanism from 1964 to 2021.
 The data can be viewed for any period between the years for which data are available.